6.3 Recording and reporting of accidents and incidents

 - In the event of a terrorist attack, we follow the advice of the emergency services with regard to evacuation, medical

 aid and contacting children's families.
 Our standard Fire Safety and Emergency Evacuation Policy will be followed and staff will take charge of all children.
 The incident is recorded when the threat

 - In the unlikely event of a child dying on the premises, for example, through cot death in the case of a baby, the

 emergency services are called, and the advice of these services are followed.

-- The incident book is not for recording issues of concern involving a child.
+- The incident book is not for recording issues or concern involving a child.
 This is recorded in the child's own

-- Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995 (As Amended)
+- Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995 (Amended 2013)

 - RIDDOR Guidance and Reporting Form: www.hse.gov.uk/riddor

 This policy was adopted at a meeting of